openghg/openghg/README.md

 ![Build](https://github.com/hugs-cloud/hugs/workflows/Build/badge.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+### Please note continued development of this codebase will continue in our new repository at [www.github.com/openghg/openghg](https://github.com/openghg/openghg)

 ## HUGS - HUb for greenhouse Gas data Science

 HUGS is a cloud-based data analysis “hub” for greenhouse gas measurements, modelling and data analysis, funded as a NERC “Constructing a Digital Environment” feasibility study.
 We aim to streamline the process for greenhouse gas data sharing, analysis and visualisation and add value through automated processes such as atmospheric chemistry transport model runs associated with data.